Last updated: Sep-26-2023

 - Authenticated image access with signed URLs.

 - Access control with multiple user roles and permissions, leveraging two-factor authentication (2FA), 3rd-party service provider logins (such as Google or Github), or SSO.
-You can set these preferences via the Users page of the Cloudinary Console Settings.
+You can set these preferences via the Account Security page of the Cloudinary Console Settings.

 Assets uploaded to Cloudinary and all generated assets are safely stored and managed by Cloudinary on high-performance servers that support fast upload and download rates.